liamzdenek/hiive-application/memory-bank/activeContext.md

    - Rationale: Demonstrates infrastructure as code expertise, provides consistent language across application and infrastructure
    - Status: Decided

+6. **Desktop Script Implementation**
+   - Decision: Use Node.js with Commander.js for CLI
+   - Rationale: Provides a familiar development experience consistent with the rest of the stack
+   - Status: Decided

+7. **Article Storage Solution**
+   - Decision: Use S3 for scale-to-zero article storage
+   - Rationale: Cost-effective, only pay for what you use, integrates well with Lambda
+   - Status: Decided

 ### Implementation Considerations

 1. **Scope Management**